But, in our opinion, natural felt underlayment is the best for Arizona roofs.

 - Felt underlayment is water-resistant, but not waterproof.
 You don't need waterproof underlayment in Arizona since we don't have to worry about the water from melting ice dams.

-What what about severe rain from monsoons?
+What about severe rain from monsoons?

 It's true that Arizona roofs do need to be prepared for heavy rainfall from monsoon storms.